Skip to content

 Tips

-1. Raising your deductible from $250 to $1,000 can reduce your premium by roughly 23% — just make sure you can cover the deductible if needed
+1. Raising your deductible from $250 to $1,000 cuts your premium by roughly 23% — set the savings aside in an account dedicated to covering that deductible if needed

-2. Improving your credit score from Fair to Good can save 10-15% on annual premiums
+2. Improving your credit score from Fair to Good saves 13-15% on annual premiums; that is $200+ per year on a typical policy

 Frequently Asked Questions